-August Macke was only 27 years old when he died at Champagne on September 26, 1914.
+August Macke was only 27 years old when he died in Champagne, France, on September 26, 1914.
 He was one of the many who fell fighting for their country during World War I. Despite his short artistic career of eight years, he produced over 600 paintings and 9,000 drawings.
 Today, he is known as the father of German Expressionism.
 Are you ready to delve into the short but colorful world of August Macke?

 August Macke was born in Germany on January 3, 1887.
 His artistic genius began emerging when he was little.
 At the time, Macke’s father was painting landscapes as a hobby and collecting ancient art.
 Macke’s fascination with painting was not accidental – his first watercolors date back to as early as 1902.